 Welcome!

-I’m Pankaj Singh, a Ph.D. candidate in Mathematics at the University of South Carolina (USC) in Columbia, South Carolina, advised by Dr. Alexander Duncan.
+I am Pankaj Singh, a mathematician and recent Ph.D. in Mathematics from the University of South Carolina (USC) in Columbia, South Carolina, where I was advised by Dr. Alexander Duncan.

 I am guided by the principles shared by Federico Ardila, which reflect a vision of inclusive and empowering mathematics: